VirtoCommerce/vc-platform/README.md

 We decided to use the following stack of technologies:

-* ASP.NET Core 3.1.0 as base platform
+* ASP.NET Core 3.1.0 as base platform;
-* EF Core 3.1.0 as primary ORM
+* EF Core 3.1.0 as primary ORM;
-* ASP.NET Core Identity 3.1.0 for authentication and authorization
+* ASP.NET Core Identity 3.1.0 for authentication and authorization;
-* OpenIddict 2.0.1 for OAuth authorization
+* OpenIddict 2.0.1 for OAuth authorization;
-* WebPack as primary design/runtime bundler and minifier
+* WebPack as primary design/runtime bundler and minifier;
-* Swashbuckle.AspNetCore.SwaggerGen for Swagger docs and UI
+* Swashbuckle.AspNetCore.SwaggerGen for Swagger docs and UI;
-* SignalR Core for push notifications
+* SignalR Core for push notifications;
-* AngularJS 1.4 as primary framework for SPA
+* AngularJS 1.4 as primary framework for SPA;
-* HangFire 1.7.8 for run background tasks
+* HangFire 1.7.8 for run background tasks.

 ## Introduction to Virto Commerce